 Santa Monica College's Federal School Code is 001286.

 The FAFSA should be completed as soon as possible after January 1 of any given year.

-3. Once you have submitted the FASFA, a Student Aid Report (SAR) will be sent to you electronically if provided an email address on the FAFSA.
+3. Once you have submitted the FASFA, a Student Aid Report (SAR) will be sent to you electronically if you provided an email address on the FAFSA.
 Once you receive the SAR, please review it carefully to ensure that all of the information on the report is accurate.
 If corrections or updates need to be made, please login the FAFSA website and make those corrections.